CodeFontana/CalculatorApp/README.md

 # The Problem
 So many instructional videos (paid or free) demonstrate implementing MVVM using a framework, e.g. Caliburn Micro, MVVMLight, Prism, ReactiveUI, etc. While I don't doubt these frameworks are beneficial, the problem for me is they seem to work like *magic*.
 And when magic breaks or doesn't work properly, now I'm up the creek.

-Thus I set out on a path to scrounge together, how do you implement MVVM, without a framework.
+Thus I set out on a path to scrounge together, how do you implement MVVM, without a framework?
 Perhaps through a manual implementation, without relying on someone else's code, I could not only better understand MVVM, but understand why so many others go straight for a framework implementation.
-Who knows, by the end of this venture I could be embracing the usage of a framework, or maybe even I will discover I don't need one at all *shrug*.
+Who knows, by the end of this venture I could be embracing the usage of a framework, or maybe even I will discover I don't need one at all? *shrug*

 After all, if the MVVM design patter is so popular and so important, why has Microsoft not incorprated an MVVM framework implementation directly into the language?
 I need to find all this out for myself...